 Alfred and Hedwig especially loved Vienna’s music.
 Although not able to afford many extras in their lives, they managed to purchase tickets to the concerts nearby.
 As their family grew, they took their daughters.
 By the time of the German occupation, their oldest daughter, Martha, had become a concert-level pianist, their youngest daughter a confident, thriving teenager.
 Martha married a resourceful wholesale salesman of leather goods, Leo, who was also a talented artist.

 All that progress, and more, was swept away by the Nazis.
 Martha and Leo managed to escape to America, where Martha taught piano lessons and Leo worked in a factory, painting when he found time.
 When I traveled to Vienna with Martha Berger’s daughter, Celia, to research the family’s story, we visited the famous Musikverein concert hall where Martha once performed.
 I could only vaguely appreciate what Celia felt, but her face seemed transported with joy, and I felt privileged to be a part of that moment of her reclaiming her family’s history.
 Celia recently sent me one of her father’s paintings, which our family treasures.

 These are just a few of the people who made a lasting impact on me during my writing journey.
 Without them, the story could not have been told.
 They have touched many people, and they keep the Bergers’ story in my heart.

-Faris Cassell is a journalist and writer.
-She and her husband, Sydney, live in Eugene, Oregon.
+Faris Cassell, a journalist and writer, lives with her husband in Eugene, Oregon.
 She earned a B.A. in history from Mount Holyoke College and an M.S. in journalism from the University of Oregon.
 Her decades of research into Alfred and Hedwig Berger’s story was supported by a Mount Holyoke Alumnae Scholarship and by the generous cooperation of the Berger family.
-The Unanswered Letter won the 2020 National Jewish Book Award for Holocaust.